francesco1119/Fantail/README.md

 How to Install
 ======

-1) Download and install DB11 (IP2Location™ LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ZIPCODE-TIMEZONE Database) from [here](https://http://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode-timezone)
+1) Download and install DB11 (IP2Location™ LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ZIPCODE-TIMEZONE Database) from [here](https://http://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode-timezone), follow the instruction on the same page and you will have the DB imported into SQL server in a minute.
-2) Then install pip install requests argparse pyodbc sys json time datetime colorama fabric colors
+2) Then install `pip install requests argparse pyodbc sys json time datetime colorama fabric colors`

 Alt-H2
 ------